Baton Rogue

 • $18 million for four workers who survived a devastating plant explosion

 Some lawyers balk at tough cases like these, but not us.
-Our Baton Rouge industrial accident lawyers have a reputation for taking cases other firms turn down.
+Our Baton Rouge industrial accident attorneys have a reputation for taking cases other firms turn down.
 Our confidence comes from our willingness to invest whatever it takes to win each case: thorough investigation, meticulous planning, and aggressive advocacy.
 It’s why our firm has a history of securing record-setting results.

 First Steps After an Industrial Accident in Baton Rouge